Falls Road, Belfast: Cemeteries

 In the late 19th century, with the rapid increase in the city population, there was an increasing need for cemeteries.
 At that time, the Upper Falls was a rural area and the city council and the Catholic Church decided to buy large spaces in the area to create cemeteries.
-The Belfast City Cemetery which is located at the bottom of the Whiterock Road, is a municipal cemetery maintained by the Belfast City Council and is one of the largest burial sites in the city.
+The Belfast City Cemetery, which is located at the bottom of the Whiterock Road, is a municipal cemetery maintained by the Belfast City Council and is one of the largest burial sites in the city.
 It opened in 1869.
-At the junction with the Glen Road, is located Milltown Cemetery, maintained by the Catholic Church, which opened in the same year.
+At the junction with the Glen Road is located Milltown Cemetery, maintained by the Catholic Church, which opened in the same year.

-At the bottom of Milltown Cemetery is the Bog Meadows which leads onto the M1 motorway.
-This large wild-life preserve is home to a wide variety of wild flowers, birds and butterflies.
+At the bottom of Milltown Cemetery is the Bog Meadows, which leads onto the M1 motorway.
+This large wildlife preserve is home to a wide variety of wild flowers, birds and butterflies.
 Some cattle also graze on the site.
 It is owned and managed by the Friends of the Bog Meadows and the Ulster Wildlife Trust.